 In this class, we continue to experiment with a variety of media and tools to produce unique works in different styles.
 Students will gain more confidence in their artistic abilities and will have the opportunity to express themselves through a variety of mediums.

 This class is desirable for students who wish to further develop skills and techniques that were introduced in previous drawing and painting courses.
-This is a studio course which will encompass various techniques and drawing media, expand on foundational skills, and develop personal style.
+This studio course covers various techniques and drawing media, expanding on foundational skills, and helping students develop personal style.
 Students will be exposed to several advanced art techniques.

 Students will be familiarized with art that was created during major historical time periods.
-A variety of aspects of art history including themes and purposes of art and styles of art throughout time will be examined.
+A variety of aspects of art history, including themes, purposes of art and styles of art throughout time, will be examined.

 Coffeehouse and Cabaret

-In mid-year we host a Coffeehouse and Cabaret that showcases our entire arts department.
+In the middle of the year, we host a Coffeehouse and Cabaret that showcases our entire arts department.
 The evening includes artwork created by our advanced art students and musical presentations.

-Every student has a portfolio that is available on and online gallery, www.artsonia.com.
+Every student has a portfolio that is available on Artsonia, an online gallery.
 Artsonia is the world’s largest collection of student art, published by teachers and students from around the world.
 Families can view the art online, leave comments and order keepsakes featuring their child’s art.